International Student Admissions

 The International Student Admissions Counselor will evaluate your academic transcript, test score (or test optional responses), and award you a Merit Scholarship.
 These awards range from $10,000 to $13,000 per year and are renewable for 4-years.
 Early applicants may also be eligible for Scholarship Day awards, which requires an interview.

-Tuition, room, board, and fees for one academic year at Brevard College is $40, 650.
+Tuition, room, board, and fees for one academic year is $40, 650.
 This cost does not include books, travel, and other personal expenses.

 If you have received an offer of admission and who have paid the enrollment fee submit an original bank statement or letter from the bank issued within the last 6 months.

 The bank statement must reflect a balance that is equal to tuition, room, board, and fees less scholarships and grants awarded.
 For example, if you have received a $10,000 Opportunity Grant and a $1,000 Scholarship Award, your bank statement must reflect a balance of $29,650 ($40,650-$11,000 = $29,650).